 a dietary supplement.
 It is considered alternative therapy when it is offered outside of

-of this supplement make claims that it will produce a medical benefit.
-Most of your
+of this supplement claim that it will produce a medical benefit.
+Most of your nutritional

 Can dietary supplements help people with cancer?

-While there is no clear-cut scientific evidence that an individual’s diet promotes
+While there is no clear-cut scientific evidence that a person’s diet promotes curing

-curing cancer, medical nutrition therapy provided by a registered dietitian may be
+cancer, medical nutrition therapy provided by a registered dietitian may be a part

-a part of your regular medical care.
-Some supplements may potentially be helpful in
+of your regular medical care.
+Some supplements may potentially be helpful in decreasing

-decreasing the risk of developing cancer although the evidence for this is not clear.
+the risk of developing cancer although the evidence for this is not clear.
+Many claims

-Many claims made by manufacturers of such supplements are not scientifically proven.
+made by manufacturers of such supplements are not scientifically proven.
+On the other

-On the other hand, concerns have been raised that some supplements might interfere
+hand, concerns have been raised that some supplements might interfere with the safety

-with the safety or effectiveness of some cancer treatments.
-Be sure to let your healthcare
+or effectiveness of some cancer treatments.
+Be sure to let your healthcare provider

-provider know about all of the supplements you are taking (including multivitamins)
+know about all of the supplements you are taking (including multivitamins) before

 There are also many possible side effects from certain diets.
 These include weakness,